cockroachdb/docs/_includes/v22.1/sql/sql-examples.md

 ### Allow potentially unsafe SQL statements

 The `--safe-updates` flag defaults to `true`.
-This prevents SQL statements that may have broad, undesired side-effects.
+This prevents SQL statements that may have broad, undesired side effects.
 For example, by default, we cannot use `DELETE` without a `WHERE` clause to delete all rows from a table:

 {% include_cached copy-clipboard.html %}
 ~~~ shell